1) Why is Wespath Benefits and Investments (Wespath) implementing a guideline relating to climate change?

 11) Which companies does the Climate Change guideline lead Wespath to exclude due to an excessive degree of sustainability risk?

 In 2015, Wespath Investment Management, Wespath’s investments division, contracted Sustainalytics (a global ESG research provider) to identify and assess the management policies and practices of companies that pose excessive sustainability risk under our new guideline.
-With external research provided by the firm, we have identified nine companies for exclusion under the Climate Change guideline.
+With external research provided by the firm, we have identified ten companies for exclusion under the Climate Change guideline.

 12) Why has Wespath chosen to implement this guideline rather than offer a fossil-free fund for those who believe that Wespath retirement accounts are profiting from companies that are destroying the planet?